Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

 Baseline nanoindentation of the fused silica calibration standard yielded a depth-independent hardness of 9.22 ± 0.15 GPa across all evaluated loads, consistent with the accepted reference value \cite{oliverImprovedTechniqueDetermining1992}, confirming that the depth dependence reported for the steel specimens below is attributable to intrinsic dislocation-mediated plasticity rather than instrumental calibration error.

 Figure~\ref{fig:ise_trend} presents the depth-dependent apparent hardness for the three training steel specimens across the full load range (5--350 mN).
-The ISE is pronounced in all three materials: at contact depths below approximately 150 nm (\(P_{\max} = \ 5\ mN\)), the apparent hardness systematically exceeds the macroscopic reference value by factors ranging from 1.5 to 2.1.
-The hardest training specimen (\(H_{350mN}\ = \ 6.49\ GPa\)) reaches apparent values exceeding \(11\ GPa\) at the shallowest contacts, while the softest (\(H_{350mN}\ = \ 2.00\ GPa\)) exhibits a proportionally smaller but still significant inflation to approximately \(4.0\ GPa\).
-The representative P--h curve in Figure~\ref{fig:solo}, acquired at \(P_{\max} = \ 5\ mN\) on the validation specimen, illustrates the shallow contact geometry characteristic of these measurements: at \(h\_c \approx{} 126\) nm, the Oliver-Pharr stiffness tangent intercepts a contact regime in which GND density dominates the flow stress.
-Figure~\ref{fig:SEM} provides an SEM micrograph of a residual indent at all loads for E841 specimen, which are similar for other specimens, confirming the presence of elastoplastic pile-up at the contact periphery, material that is not captured by the elastic unloading stiffness and therefore not accounted for in the Oliver-Pharr area estimate.
+The ISE is pronounced in all three materials: at contact depths below approximately 150 nm (\(P_{\max} = 5\) mN), the apparent hardness systematically exceeds the high-load reference value by factors ranging from 1.5 to 2.1.
+The hardest training specimen (\(H_{350\mathrm{mN}} = 6.49\) GPa) reaches apparent values exceeding 11 GPa at the shallowest contacts, while the softest (\(H_{350\mathrm{mN}} = 2.00\) GPa) exhibits a proportionally smaller but still significant inflation to approximately 4.0 GPa.
+The representative \(P\)--\(h\) curve in Figure~\ref{fig:solo}, acquired at \(P_{\max} = 5\) mN on the validation specimen, illustrates the shallow contact geometry characteristic of these measurements: at \(h_{c} \approx 126\) nm, the Oliver-Pharr stiffness tangent intercepts a contact regime in which GND density dominates the flow stress.
+Figure~\ref{fig:SEM} provides SEM micrographs of residual indents at all load levels for the E212 specimen, representative of the other specimens, confirming the presence of elastoplastic pile-up at the contact periphery, material that is not captured by the elastic unloading stiffness and therefore not accounted for in the Oliver-Pharr area estimate.

-The macroscopic reference values used throughout this section are the Oliver-Pharr hardness values measured at \(P_{\max}\ \ = \ 350\ mN\) (\(H_{350mN}\)), where the strain-gradient contribution is strongly reduced and the hardness approaches a high-load plateau within the tested range, to simulate real in-lab environment for different materials where reference values are not known and analytical models not yet established.
-These values serve as a practical experimental proxy for the depth-independent bulk hardness \(H^{0}\) for the purpose of evaluating the Nix-Gao extrapolation.
-It is noted that \(H_{350mN}\) retains the Oliver-Pharr pile-up bias inherent to the contact area estimate; however, because this bias is approximately depth-independent at large contact depths, it does not affect the ISE comparison presented here.
+The macroscopic reference values used throughout this section are the Oliver-Pharr hardness values measured at \(P_{\max} = 350\) mN (\(H_{350\mathrm{mN}}\)), where the strain-gradient contribution is strongly reduced and the hardness approaches a high-load plateau within the tested range.
+This choice deliberately simulates the practical in-lab situation for materials where independent reference values are unavailable and no analytical size-effect model is established.
+These values therefore serve as an experimental proxy for the depth-independent bulk hardness \(H_{0}\) when evaluating the Nix-Gao extrapolation.
+It is noted that \(H_{350\mathrm{mN}}\) retains the Oliver-Pharr pile-up bias inherent to the contact-area estimate; however, because this bias is approximately depth-independent at large contact depths, it does not affect the ISE comparison presented here.